Dec 17, 2012

 • Reconnecting with my German buddy at a Lomography tour in Köln

 • Met a polish girl in Malaga who was vacationing from Sevilla with her mother.
-Upon returning to Sevilla, while bike riding from an underground Flamenco show I jumped off my bike to walk past pedestrians in my path.
+Upon returning to Sevilla, while bike riding from an underground flamenco show I jumped off my bike to walk past pedestrians in my path.
 Someone grabbed my arm, it was her.
 We never hung out.
 (2.5hr busride)

 • My Latvian CouchSurfing host had been mentioning she was hosting a Slovakian and Estonian after me.
 I was Couchsurfing on my next destination alongside the Slovakian and Estonian it took me several hours to connect the two.
-I Ego-Tripped with the Slovakian afterwards (2hr Busride)
+I ego-tripped with the Slovakian afterwards (2hr busride)

 • Our CouchSurfing host invites friends over.
 Ventspils, Latvia.